The unitary symmetric monoidal model category of small C*-categories

 \begin{lemma} A $*$-functor is a trivial fibration if and only if it has the right lifting property with respect to the set of cofibrations $I:=\{U, V, W\} $. \end{lemma}

-\proof Every trivial fibration has the right lifting property with respect to the maps in~$I$ -- which are clearly cofibrations -- by lemma \ref{lemma:MC4}~(ii).
-Conversely, if $F:A\to B$ has the right lifting property with respect to $I$ than by lemma \ref{lemma:liftings} it is fully faithful and surjective on objects, and therefore it is a trivial fibration by corollary \ref{cor:char_tr_fib}.
+\begin{proof} Every trivial fibration has the right lifting property with respect to the maps in~$I$ -- which are clearly cofibrations -- by Lemma~\ref{lemma:MC4}\ (ii).
+Conversely, if $F\colon A\to B$ has the right lifting property with respect to $I$ then by Lemma~\ref{lemma:liftings} it is fully faithful and surjective on objects, and therefore it is a trivial fibration by Corollary~\ref{cor:char_tr_fib}. \end{proof}

 \begin{lemma} The objects $\emptyset$, $\F$, and~$\F\sqcup\F$ are finite and~$P$ is $\aleph_1$-small in~$\Cstarcatun$, in the sense of \cite{hovey:model}*{Def.~2.1.3-4}. \end{lemma}